grafana/agent/docs/sources/flow/reference/config-blocks/import.git.md

 ## Examples

-This example imports custom components from a Git repository and uses a custom compnoent to add two numbers:
+This example imports custom components from a Git repository and uses a custom component to add two numbers:

 ```river
 import.git "math" {